Education Educational Leadership (EDL)

 Course Type(s): None

 This course will examine basic principles and current research on early childhood curricula.
 The focus of the course is on designing an integrated, developmentally appropriate curriculum in order to strengthen all aspects of all children's development, including cognitive, language, social, emotional, and physical capabilities.
 Students are required to conduct action research focusing on their teaching philosophy, practices, and research understandings as reflective practitioners based on their field work.
 The course will discuss the appropriate teaching methods that meet children's individual, and developmental needs, with an emphasis on culturally responsive teaching in order to address the needs of linguistically and culturally diverse students as well as any students who have special education needs.
 The use of technology in order to collect formative summative data will also be addressed.
-Additionally, the results of the data collected to inform instruction will be addressed.
+Additionally, the results of the assessment data collected to inform instruction will be addressed.
 The course will also focus on the importance of observation and authentic assessment in curriculum planning.
 The course will also address the use of creative play to support children's learning and development in early childhood settings, including the use of technology to support play and learning.
-Education majors only.
+Foundations of speech language development, including screening and support of students with speech/language, articulation, and communication disorders.
+Clinical Practice hours required.
 A minimum G.P.A. of 3.00 is required to take this course.
-Clinical Practice hours required.
 Prerequisites: EDL-333 and EDL-280

 Course usage information